ColinNebula/colin-redux-store/README.md

-# Colin-redux-store
+## Colin Redux Store

 ## Description
-This e-commerce app platform was refactored from react to redux.
+This e-commerce app platform was re-factored from react to redux.
-Redux is a predictable state container for JavaScript apps, and can be used together with react app.
+Redux is a predictable state container for JavaScript apps, and can be used in conjunction with react.

 ## User Story
 AS a senior engineer working on an e-commerce platform